 The following offices are part of the Division of Finance.
 You can learn more about them using the links on the left side of this page.

-- Comptroller’s Office: Financial accounting, reporting, and disbursement activities
+- Comptroller’s Office: Financial accounting, reporting, gift processing, and trust administration

 - Financial Systems and Training: Information technology support, as well as training programs in financial processes, procedures, and systems

 - Global Support Services: Support for administrative and business functions of Penn’s global activity

 - Procurement Services: Supplier sourcing, purchasing, and disbursement activities

 - Office of Research Services: Grant and contract proposals, negotiations, and management

 - Office of Risk Management & Insurance: Insurance coverage, claims, and loss prevention